FASD: Facts, Myths & Recipes

 No amount of alcohol is safe to drink during pregnancy.
-For FASD Awareness Month in September, we’ve put together some mocktail recipes.
-Read our myths and facts, then fix yourself a mocktail!
+For FASD Awareness Month in September, we’ve put together some recipes.
+Read our myths and facts, then fix yourself a non-alcoholic drink!
 Scroll down for recipes.

 Myths & Facts